July Furlong

 Norma Ojeda Furlong is a writer, journalist and former Mexican actress and singer.

-Sister of the singer Oscar Athie, she started her career in 1968 in the Mexican T.V show La hora de Raúl Astor.
+Sister of the singer Oscar Athie, she started her career in 1968 in the Mexican TV show La hora de Raúl Astor.
 Her first role in a telenovela was in 1973.
 In the 1970s and 1980s, starred in many Mexican films and telenovelas as Mi pequeña Soledad (1990) with Verónica Castro and Muchachitas (1991).
-Her last t.v role was in Al norte del corazón in 1997.
+Her last TV role was in Al norte del corazón in 1997.

 July began a writer and journalist career in 1992.
 In 2000 write her first political book Testiminios de fin de siglo.